Ybor City Cigar Festival

 Picture

-From 2016 to today, the Ybor City Cigar Festival has brought close to 200,000 people to Ybor City and millions of dollars to the business in Tampa.
+From 1996 to the present, the Ybor City Cigar Festival has attracted nearly a million people to Ybor City and generated millions of dollars for Tampa businesses.

 For more information about Cigar City Magazine and its CEO and Founder, Lisa Figueredo.
 Click the link: